De Sitter Horizon Edge Partition Functions: Abstract

 \section{Abstract}

 One-loop $S^{d+1}$ path integrals were shown to factorize into two parts: a bulk thermal ideal gas partition function in a $dS_{d+1}$ static patch and an edge partition function associated with degrees of freedom living on $S^{d-1}$.
 Here, we analyze the $\mathfrak{so}(d)$ structure of the edge partition functions for massive and massless totally symmetric tensors of arbitrary rank in any $d\geq 3$.
-For linearized Einstein gravity on $S^{d+1}$, we find that the edge partition function receives contributions from shift-symmetric vector and scalar fields on $S^{d-1}$ that nonlinearly realize the isometry group $SO(d+2)$ of $S^{d+1}$, suggesting a possible interpretation in terms of an embedded $S^{d-1}$ brane.
+For linearized Einstein gravity on $S^{d+1}$, we find that the edge partition function receives contributions from shift-symmetric vector and scalar fields on $S^{d-1}$, suggesting a possible interpretation in terms of an embedded $S^{d-1}$ brane.